Immunotherapy for the Treatment of Cancer

 Learn more about IL-2.

-- Immune checkpoint inhibitors – help the immune system recognize and
+Immune checkpoint inhibitors – help the immune system recognize and fight cancer cells.

 How does immunotherapy work against cancer?

-- It adds components to your immune system like man-made proteins, to help
+or smarter and adds components to your immune system like man-made proteins,

 How is it administered?